healthyplatforms/cakephp-restkit/README.md

 corresponding HTTP Status Codes.

 Please note that behavior in non-debug-mode is different than that of Cake (returning only the 404 and 500 errors).
-In non-debug-mode the error response will:
+In non-debug-mode the error response will contain:
-* contain the actual HTTP Status Code
+* the actual HTTP Status Code
-* contain the actual HTTP Status Code description
+* the actual HTTP Status Code description
-* an error message reset to the actual HTTP Status Code description to prevent any sensitive information from becoming public.
+* an error message reset to the actual description of the HTTP Status Code to prevent any sensitive information from becoming public

 **NotFoundException() example**